 About the Program

 We offer an Associate of Applied Science – Transfer (AAS-T) degree in Allied Health, perfect for advancing your education and career training in the healthcare field.
 This degree helps you land a career where you can earn promotions and salary increases.
-Or, you can continue into an applied baccalaureate program.
+Or, you can continue into an applied bachelor’s degree.

 As the healthcare industry evolves, Allied Health professions are essential for access to quality health care in Washington state.
-The associate degree in Allied Health helps you with career mobility by taking courses in science, math, intercultural communications and other classic studies.
+The associate degree in Allied Health helps you with career mobility by taking courses in science, math, intercultural communications and other academic and healthcare fields.
 This can lead to careers as specialists in management, medical sales and more.

 Who Should Enroll?

 - Students who have already earned a healthcare certificate and want career advancement

 - Students who are interested in starting a career in healthcare

 - Students accepted into the Respiratory Care or Dental Hygiene program (who will get a more specialized associate degree and continue on to earn a Bachelor of Applied Science degree in Allied Health).